 See paragraph 5.2 of the Instruments

-Paragraph 5.2 of the VCES and MRCAETS Instruments provides the Board or Commission with the power to grant additional tuition funding to students where there is a discrepancy between the student’s intellectual potential and their actual academic achievements.
+Paragraph 5.2 of the VCES and MRCAETS Instruments provides the Commission with the power to grant additional tuition funding to students where there is a discrepancy between the student’s intellectual potential and their actual academic achievements.

 This discrepancy must be established by the relevant education authority.
 The relevant education authority is the school, university or other education institution where the student is currently undertaking study.
 A request for additional tuition must be accompanied by an appropriate assessment from the education authority establishing the value of the proposed tuition.
 In most instances, the student’s lecturer, teacher, special education coordinator, or school deputy principal will provide the information requested in the form.